NothingThePNG/RPG-python/README.md

-origonly it uesd AI but that fecher was expesive on the gpu and usesless so I removed it the procedural generation was coped from Dennis Roof on youtube
+origonly it uesd AI but that fecher was expesive on the gpu and usesless so I removed it the procedural generation was coped from Dennis Roof on youtube the progam now also playes audio with a imported library